joannakarayianni/Computational_Linguistics_Team_Lab/README.md

 # Setup

-## Create the virtual environment (Please use Python version 3.12.3 to be compatible with the libraries used in the project):-
+## Create the virtual environment:-

+#### Please use Python version 3.12.3 to be compatible with the libraries used in the project

 python -m venv venv
 source venv/bin/activate